June 29, 2022

 - Cake on makeup product.
 Sometimes less is more.

 Using props during your session will add that personal element to your session.
-Anything that helped you through school, is a hobby/passion, or an emotionally valuable item can be used as a prop.
+Anything that helped is a hobby/passion, or an emotionally valuable item can be used as a prop.
+For some themed minis, I will have a few pillows, blankets and other decorations.
+Bring anything you feel you want to add.
 The options are limitless.

 - Gaming controllers